WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 ![](figures/figure_3.3.png)

 The gene page has three main sections.
-In the summary section, together with the description of our gene we can also see the genomic location of the gene (chromosome 1, in this case) and the INSDC Sequence ID.
-This is an identifier that links to an entry for the scaffold in the INSDC.
+In the summary section, together with the description of our gene we can also see the genomic location of the gene ("opera_v5_385", in this case) and the INSDC Sequence ID.
+This is an identifier that links to an entry for the scaffold in ENA.

 * Click the link to look at the scaffold's entry in ENA.
 Can you identify the bioproject accession of the study that this genome assembly belongs to?

 Navigate back to the T265_10539 gene page on WormBase ParaSite.
-Underneath, we can see some information about the gene: it has 1 transcript isoform and a number of orthologues and paralogues.
+Underneath, we can see some information about the gene: it has one transcript isoform and a number of orthologues and paralogues.
 We’ll revisit this later.
 We can also see that the gene is protein-coding.

 On the left, we have a navigation menu, which can be used to explore the information that is available for each gene.
 We’ll be going through each of these menu options in turn.